Frequently asked questions

 Are there any potential environmental impacts?

-When working on any scheme over water, choosing the right equipment will play a major role in helping to protect the environment.
-The risks of environmental pollution, contamination and habitat disruption are all increased when working over water and one way to mitigate these risks is by selecting well maintained suitable equipment.
+When working on any scheme over water the risks of environmental pollution, contamination and habitat disruption are all increased and one way to mitigate these risks is by selecting well maintained suitable equipment.

 Most over water schemes will require some form of licencing or permits to carry out the works.
 Whether it is an MMO licence or similar for working in or over tidal waters or a river works licence from a local navigation authority, environmental issues are taken very seriously and additional constraints could be imposed on contractors.
 These licences may impose strict conditions, such as restricting the use of hydraulics or certain fuel types when operating in highly sensitive sites such as drinking water reservoirs or preventing the use of spudlegs or anchors to prevent river or sea bed damage.